WeAreAcademy/mark-fullstack-proj--blog/README.md

 ### Setup front-end

 - Create a new React app on your machine called `blog-react`.
 Make sure you set up with TypeScript not the JavaScript default.
-TODO: add link to instructions: "React project creation setup (w typescript)".
+See [guide to React project initial creation (with TypeScript)](https://www.notion.so/weareacademy/How-to-create-a-React-app-with-TypeScript-76643f84db564a69a04db9a0b6a2f2e7).

 - Publish the project repo to github.
 Call it `blog-react`.
-TODO: add link to instructions: "publishing new project repo to github".

 - Set up continuous deployment of your app to [Netlify](https://netlify.app/) as `academy-yourgithubusername-blog`.netlify.app where `yourgithubusername` is your github username.
-TODO: add link to Netlify deploy instructions.
+See [Netlify deployment guide for React apps](https://www.notion.so/weareacademy/How-to-deploy-a-React-app-to-free-Netlify-hosting-9e6ebd4dcb814cb483c34eb0f05ea96e).

 - Follow the given instructions on configuring the API base URL for local development and for production.
 TODO: make and link API config instructions for react app on netlify and local.